 It is necessary to note that some Agreement States or NRC may not define these terms identically.
 In such cases, the review team will highlight any differences in its review but draw its conclusions and make its assessments based on the definitions used by that State or NRC at the time of the review.

 Allegation.
 A declaration, statement, or assertion of impropriety or inadequacy associated with regulated activities, the validity of which has not been established.
 This term includes all concerns identified by sources such as the media, individuals, or organizations, and technical audit efforts from Federal, State, or local government offices regarding activities at a licensee's site.
 Excluded from this definition are matters being handled by more formal processes such as 10 CFR 2.206 petitions, hearing boards, appeal boards, and so forth.

+Complex program.

 Concurrence Review.
 A quality assurance review is an evaluation of the initial safety review and must be performed by a different qualified reviewer.
 It does not need to be performed to the same level of detail as the initial review.
 The depth of quality assurance review should be commensurate with the complexity of the application and the potential risks associated with the use of the source or device.
 This review should ensure that the proposed product meets all applicable regulations and requirements and that appropriate health and safety concerns have been addressed and that the device will be safe under the proposed conditions of use and likely accident situations.
 The quality assurance review should also ensure that the registration certificate for the source or device is accurate and that it provides information essential for proper licensing of the product.